Six operations for D-cap-modules on rigid analytic spaces: Introduction

-In sections 2, we provide background on quasi-abelian categories and develop the general theory of sheaves on G-topological spaces valued in a quasi-abelian category.
-Most of the results are already known or straightforward generalizations from \cite{Schneiders}, but we have decided to give a careful treatment for the convenience of the reader, particularly as in many cases it is not easy to locate a reference of the level of generality required here.\\ We show that under some mild conditions, our category of sheaves (as well as categories of modules over a sheaf of rings) behaves perfectly fine from a homological perspective: Its derived category is equivalent to the derived category of a Grothendieck abelian category, and we can form the usual derived functors.\\ In section 3, we specialize to the case where the quasi-abelian category in question is $\h{\B}c_K$, the category of complete bornological vector spaces.
-We discuss Fr\'echet--Stein algebras and coadmissible modules in this context and spend quite some time to verify that (at least for all algebras which we are considering) many basic properties of coadmissible modules known in a Fr\'echet context also hold verbatim in the bornological world.
-For this purpose, we need to introduce the notion of nuclearity relative to a Noetherian Banach algebra, as well as various related notions.\\ \\ In section 4, we discuss the sheaf $\w{\D}_X$ from a bornological viewpoint.
-We prove Theorem \ref{IntroB} (see Theorem \ref{Dcapembedding}) and give a locally free resolution of $\O_X$ (the Spencer resolution), which makes the link between $\w{\D}_X$-module theory and the de Rham complex explicit.\\ In section 5, we define the six operations in strict analogy to the classical picture, proving Theorem \ref{IntroA}.\\ In section 6, we introduce $\C$-complexes and prove a couple of structure properties (including Theorem \ref{IntroC}.(i)), before we establish the remainder of Theorem \ref{IntroC} in section 7 (see Theorem \ref{smoothinvimage}, Corollary \ref{KiehlCcomplex}, Theorem \ref{dualCcomplex}, Theorem \ref{KashiwaraCcomplex}).
+Section 5 can be understood as an attempt to integrate the algebras from section 2 into the categorical framework from section 4: We discuss Fr\'echet--Stein algebras and coadmissible modules in $\h{\B}c_K$ and spend quite some time to verify that (at least for all algebras which we are considering) many basic properties of coadmissible modules known in a Fr\'echet context also hold verbatim in the bornological world.
+For this purpose, we need to introduce the notion of nuclearity relative to a Noetherian Banach algebra, as well as various related notions.
+This is the most technical part of the paper, the results of which will be used heavily throughout the later sections, especially in sections 8 and 9.

+In section 6, we discuss the sheaf $\w{\D}_X$ from a bornological viewpoint.
+We prove Theorem \ref{IntroB} (see Theorem \ref{Dcapembedding}) and give a locally free resolution of $\O_X$ (the Spencer resolution), which makes the link between $\w{\D}_X$-module theory and the de Rham complex explicit.\\ In section 7, we define the six operations in strict analogy to the classical picture, proving Theorem \ref{IntroA}.